Mirage OS Logo

 EOF.

 Within six months, two hackers managed to develop a clean-slate TLS stack, together with required crypto primitives, ASN.1, and X.509 handling, in a high-level pure language.
-We interoperate with widely deployed TLS stacks, as shown by our demo server.
+We interoperate with widely deployed TLS stacks, as shown by our [demo server][demo].
 The code size is nearly two orders of magnitude smaller than OpenSSL, the most widely used open source library (written in C, which a lot of programming languages wrap instead of providing their own TLS implementation).
-Our code base seems to be robust -- the demo server successfully finished over 22500 sessions in less than a week, with only 11 failing traces.
+Our code base seems to be robust -- the demo server (no longer available( successfully finished over 22500 sessions in less than a week, with only 11 failing traces.

 There is a huge need for high quality TLS implementations, because several TLS implementations suffered this year from severe security problems, such as heartbleed, goto fail, session id, Bleichenbacher, change cipher suite and GCM DoS.
 The main cause is implementation complexity due to lack of abstraction, and memory safety issues.